nativai/collabmd/README.md

 - **File explorer sidebar** — browse, create, rename, and delete `.md`, `.mmd`, `.mermaid`, `.puml`, `.plantuml`, and `.excalidraw` files plus folders
 - **Live preview** — rendered as you type, with syntax-highlighted code blocks plus Mermaid and PlantUML diagrams
+- **Anchored comments** — add comments from the editor, open threads from inline markers or preview bubbles, and review them from the comments drawer
 - **`[[wiki-links]]` + backlinks** — jump between notes and inspect linked mentions
 - **Room chat** — discuss changes without leaving the workspace
 - **Presence + follow mode** — see who is online and follow another collaborator's active cursor
 - **Quick switcher + outline** — move around large vaults and long documents faster
 - **Standalone diagram files** — open `.mmd` / `.mermaid` or `.puml` / `.plantuml` files in side-by-side editor + preview, or `.excalidraw` files in direct preview mode

+Comment threads are source-anchored and currently supported for markdown, Mermaid, and PlantUML text files.
+You can comment on a whole line or a text selection, then reopen the thread from either the editor marker or the preview bubble.
+Excalidraw files are currently excluded from comments.

 Your filesystem is the source of truth.
 CollabMD reads files from disk, uses Yjs for realtime collaboration, and writes plain text back to disk when the last editor disconnects.